parse-community/docs/_includes/parse-server/push-notifications.md

 APNS Notification transmitted to:7a7d2864598e1f65e6e02135245b7daf8ea510514e6376f072dc29d53facaa41
 ```

-These logs mean that the GCM and APNS connections are working.
+These logs mean that the FCM and APNS connections are working.

 ## Push Adapter

 Parse Server provides a `PushAdapter` which abstracts the way we actually send push notifications.
-The default implementation is `ParsePushAdapter`, which uses GCM for Android push and APNS for iOS push.
+The default implementation is `ParsePushAdapter`, which uses FCM for Android push and APNS for iOS push.
 However, if you want to use other push providers, you can implement your own `PushAdapter`.
 Your adapter needs to implement `send(data, installations)`, which is used for sending data to the installations.
 You can use `ParsePushAdapter` as a reference.
 After you implement your `PushAdapter`, you can pass that instance to Parse Server like this

 ```js
 var server = new ParseServer({